lone-dma/AmiSpoof/README.md

 ## Limitations
 - Only works on Motherboards with AMI BIOS.
   - Will not work on ASUS motherboards (surprise surprise)
-- Will not fix your Disk Serials
+- Will not fix your Disk Serials.
   - ✅ Best option is **RAID 0**.
 [RAID 0 Guide (Gigabyte)](https://download.gigabyte.com/FileList/Manual/mb_manual_intel700series-raid_e.pdf)
   - ❌ VolumeId just changes your Volume Serial (set randomly when your drive is formatted), and is useless.
 - Will not fix your MAC Address.